potatochick2020/potatochick2020/README.md

 - 👋 Hi, I’m Nok
 - 👀 I’m a university student
-- 🌱 I’m currently looking for a placement regard to front-end developer in united kingdom

 <!---
 potatochick2020/potatochick2020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.